-The Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust is required by the Illinois Pension Code to submit a report to the Office of the Auditor General (OAG) each year.
+The Board of Trustees of the Chicago Transit Authority (CTA) Retiree Health Care Trust (RHCT or Trust) is required by the Illinois Pension Code to submit a report to the Office of the Auditor General each year.
 The report is intended to annually assess the funding level of the Retiree Health Care Trust.